DATA-BACKED GUIDE · UPDATED JULY 2026

 Full set of dental implants cost in the UK: all-on-4 explained

 Replacing a whole arch of teeth with implants is one of the biggest dental decisions you can make, both clinically and financially.
 Techniques like all-on-4 and all-on-6 fix a full set of teeth onto a small number of implants, which is why they are popular with people who want to move on from loose dentures.
-This guide breaks down what drives the cost and where you can trim it, with the real prices below drawn from actual patients.
+This guide breaks down what drives the cost and where you can trim it, with the real prices below drawn from actual patients rather than clinic price lists.

 The quick version

 - A full arch is not just lots of single implants added up.
-All-on-4 uses four posts to carry a fixed bridge, so it is a different, more designed piece of work.
+All-on-4 uses four posts to carry a fixed bridge, so it is a different, more designed piece of work than single-tooth implants.

-- Prices are usually quoted per arch, so a full mouth means roughly double a single arch.
+- Prices are usually quoted per arch, so a full mouth (top and bottom) means roughly double the cost of a single arch.

-- The material of the final teeth, acrylic versus zirconia, makes a big difference to both the price and how long they last.
+- The material of the final teeth, acrylic versus zirconia, makes a big difference to both the price and how long the teeth last.

 - A full arch of implants is almost always private treatment, as the NHS does not fund it for cosmetic or comfort reasons.